persalys/persalys/python/doc/examples/cantilever_beam/cantilever_beam.rst

 .. image:: contextual_menu_DOE.png
     :align: center

-Check the radio button **Deterministic** in the wizard which appears and click on **Continue** button.
+Check the radio button **Full factorial design** in the wizard which appears and click on **Continue** button.

 .. image:: DOE_wizard.png